mwindholtz/ddd_ex_tickets/docs/introduction.md

 - Vision and Values: Help in times of stress.

 #### Concerns of Architecture and Design
-- *Architecture* is about support for the full range technical and business needs.
+- **Architecture** supports the full range technical and business needs.
 One goal in architecture is to provide a safe space to express the core design
- - *Design* is the place in the architecture where the core behavior of the application is represented.
+ - **Design** is the place in the architecture where the core behavior of the application is represented.
 The core behavior is the reason the application is being created.
+This is where the system provides it's value.

 ### How do I know I need it?

 DDD is intended for complex applications and systems.
 Using full DDD on simple applications is usually not helpful and can make the app harder to understand and maintain.

 But sometimes simple applications grow-up to become complicted applications.
-The point where DDD becomes recognized as heplful is often later than it should be.
+The point at which DDD becomes heplful is often recognized later than it should be.

-Also, *Learning* the Tactical patterns of DDD is easier when building a small application.
-And while that is good for learning it may not be best for maintaining the simple application.
+However, *Learning* the Tactical patterns of DDD is easier when building a small application.
+And while a simple application is good for learning DDD may not be best for maintaining the simple application.

 I recommend building a small application with DDD patterns, in order to learn.
 But don't send that to production.
-That what the [DDDExTickets](https://github.com/mwindholtz/ddd_ex_tickets) example is for.
+[DDDExTickets](https://github.com/mwindholtz/ddd_ex_tickets) example is an attempt to show parts of the DDD tactical patterns in one possible implementation.

+#### Symptoms of poor a Domain Model
 Lacking a useful Domain Model has some of the following symptoms.

-#### Symptoms of poor a Domain Model
 - Slowing Code delivery
 - Unacceptable code defects
 - Large, awkward setup code for unit tests
 - Long running unit tests.
 Greater than > 5 minutes (Elixir is fast and concurrent, so tests should be fast)

-A weak point of some Agile software processes is that they encourage a style of feature based development that layers features on top of features without looking into the deeper core of the problem space.
+A weak point of some *Agile* software processes is that they encourage a style of feature based development that layers features on top of features without looking into the deeper core of the problem space.
 This is called **Featuritus**.
-Getting the most points done per interation without continually developing the core leads to confusion.
+Getting the most points done per interation without continually developing the core leads to confusion in the design.

 It is simpler to understand business constraints and rules when they are in the core domain model than to handle them on the edges in feature code.
 It is faster in the *short term* to *build* one feature at a time, and to build the rules and constraints in one feature at a time.
 But this leaves duplicate concepts and hard to locate logic around the edges of the application.

 ## Parts of DDD
 ### Stratigic Patterns
-These patterns help organize large scale parts of a complecated domain.
+These patterns help organize large scale parts of a complicated domain.
 We want to highlight when we are dealing with the **Problem Space** and when we are dealing with the **Solution Space**

 #### Core Domain, Sub-Domain
-The an area in the **Problem Space**.
-A sphere of the knowledge ....
+These are in the **Problem Space** in the real world.
+A **Domain** is a sphere of the knowledge.
-The *Core Domain* is the most important part of the problem we are trying to solve.
+The **Core Domain** is the most important part of the problem we are trying to solve.
- Examples could be areas like: TicketSales Domain, SeatAllocation SubDomain, and Billing SubDomain
+ Examples could be areas like:
+- TicketSales Domain
+- SeatAllocation SubDomain
+- Billing SubDomain
+A **Sub Domain** is an area of knowledge that is not the main value in the application

 #### Bounded Context
-The Bounded Context is in the **Solution Space**.
+The **Bounded Context** is in the **Solution Space**.
 We name modeling concepts within a particular *Bounded Context*.
 We often see these align with the departments in a company.
-Example Bounded Contexts: Sales, Warehousing, and Billing
+Example Bounded Contexts:
+- Sales
+- Warehousing
+- Billing
+Typically we want one team, and one repo per bounded context.
+Within the BoundedContext the Model, and Ubiqutious Language evolves based on the conversations between the technical team and the domain experts.

 #### Context Map
-A Context Map will show the relationships between Bounded Contexts.
+A Context Map shows the relationships between Bounded Contexts.
 This helps us undersand flow of Model changes among the connected Bounded Conexts.
+Sometimes a change in one Bounded Context effects another Bounded Context.
+Sometime it does not.
+When the relationships are mapped you can see the potential effect of model changes on the entier system.

 #### Ubiqutious Language
 **Ubiqutious Language** is a language that we define.
 We use words that the domain Expert uses in the Problem Space and define those worked to mean something percise within the area of the BoundedContext.